canonical/lxd/doc/instances.md

 file.
 Since `raw.qemu.conf` is a multi-line config option, multiple sections/keys can be modified.

-It is also possible to entirely remove sections/keys.
-Here's of how to remove the virtual GPU:
+It is also possible to entirely remove sections/keys by specifying a section without any keys:

 ```
 raw.qemu.conf: |-
     [device "qemu_gpu"]
 ```

-In other words, creating a section without any keys will delete the section.
-To remove a key, simply specify an empty string as the value.
-Here's how to remove the "driver" key from the gpu section:
+To remove a key, specify an empty string as the value:

 ```
 raw.qemu.conf: |-